couchbase/cbft/docs/admin-guide/command.md

           local config files will be stored for this node;
           default is 'data'.
       -e, -extra, -extras EXTRAS
-          extra information you want stored with this node -h, -H, -?, -help
+          extra information you want stored with this node.
+      -h, -H, -?, -help
           print this usage message and exit.
       -options KEY=VALUE,...